Mid Mountains Legal Blog

 Why are constructive trusts important?

-A constructive trust is adopted by Courts of equity to make a person accountable in circumstances where it would be inequitable for them to escape accountability.
+A constructive trust is adopted by courts of equity to make a person accountable in circumstances where it would be inequitable for them to escape accountability.
 Accountability is used in a broad sense, including accountability for losses incurred, for profits gained, and for interests in property.

 The liability imposed by constructive trusts